scheckmedia/CameraControllerApi/README.md

 How to use
 -----------
-You will get all valid data for a command from the "List" action.
+You will get all valid data for a command from the "list" action.

 ###Settings###